opensearch-project/opensearch-build/ONBOARDING.md

     1. It supports two test configs - `with-security` and `without-security`, which runs test with security plugin enabled and disabled respectively.
 Choose one or both depending on what your plugin integration tests support.

+## Standalone Component Onboarding

+Standalone components are self-contained products that are published across diverse platforms, demanding their own release cycle that may or may not be dependent on OpenSearch or OpenSearch-Dashboard releases.
+Few examples of standalone components are OpenSearch clients (Java, JavaScript, Ruby, Go, Python, and Rust), data ingestion tools such as Data Prepper, and integration tools such as Logstash.
+See the process below to on-board to 1-click release process for standalone components. _Please note these components are not a part of the OpenSearch or OpenSearch-Dashboards distribution artifact._

-## Onboarding to universal / 1-click release process:
+### Onboarding to universal / 1-click release process:

 This document describes steps to onboard a new component to universal or 1-click release process.